aniketwdubey/AI-Chatbot-for-IoT-Data/README.md

 ## Project Structure

-- **bot.tf**: Defines the Lex V2 chatbot using the AWS provider for Terraform.
+- *bot.tf**: Defines the Lex V2 chatbot using the AWS provider for Terraform.

+- * `bot.tf`: Defines the Lex V2 bot configuration using Terraform.

 - **lambda_function.zip**: Contains the Lambda function code for chatbot fulfillment.